 Classes for Students

-For more information, email Natalie here: firstname.lastname@example.org.
+For more information, email Talia here: firstname.lastname@example.org

 Jewish Learning Fellowship (JLF): JLF is a 10-week experiential, conversational seminar for students looking to deepen their understanding of Judaism on their own terms.
 We’re interested in asking big questions.
 You know, the big stuff — like Who am I?
 What communities am I a part of?
 What is worth committing myself to, and why?
 And we don’t purport to have any of the big answers...certainly not for anyone else.
 New classes get created each semester.